Do German Shepherds need grooming?

 How often should a German Shepherd be bathed?

-Professional groomers generally recommend bathing every six weeks unless your dog has gotten very dirty or smelly.
+Professional groomers generally recommend bathing every six weeks unless your dog gets dirty or smelly.

 What happens if you don’t groom your German Shepherd